 This garden scooped several industry awards for it’s clever use of space and the sensory and seasonal aspects of the design.

-Winning ‘Gold’ and ‘Best Communal Garden’ it also won the overall ‘Garden of the year’ in 2010.
+Winning ‘Gold’ and ‘Best Communal Garden’ in the New Homes Garden Awards 2010, it also won the overall ‘Garden of the year’.

-The housing association wanted a garden for residents to relax in and to enjoy nature.
-They also wanted space for residence to garden themselves as several were very keen gardeners.
+The housing association wanted a garden for residents to relax in, enjoy nature and, as several were keen gardeners, to work in if they wanted to.
 An environmentally friendly garden with a low water requirement was high on the list too.

-The plants were chosen for their appeal to bees and butterflies and also bright colours are easiest to see from elderly residents.
+The plants were chosen for their appeal to bees and butterflies and because bright colours are easiest to see for elderly residents.

 Textures and scent were key parts of the design.
-Especially narrow trees were chosen to add the stature needed without overwhelming the rather narrow space at the front of the building.
+Especially narrow trees were chosen to add shape and stature without overwhelming the rather narrow space at the front of the building.